 Arthritis is one of the most common causes of chronic pain in the U.S., and it can affect any joint in the body, from the hips to the fingers.
 Arthritis occurs when the lining of a joint becomes inflamed, which can lead to pain, stiffness, and loss of function.
 There are a variety of different types of arthritis, including osteoarthritis, rheumatoid arthritis, and psoriatic arthritis.

 Symptoms of arthritis can include swelling, stiffness, and pain, which may worsen with activity or damp weather.
-If you're experiencing these symptoms, it's important to see a board-certified rheumatologist who can help you develop a treatment plan.
+If you're experiencing these symptoms, it's important to see a board-certified rheumatologist who can help you treat chronic pain.

 2. Spine Conditions